hanumantmk/EncodedValue/README.md

   * acts as the underlying type
   * has value semantics (all assignment overloads)

-BitFieldPointer< Type, Base, offset, bits >
+BitField::Pointer< Type, Base, offset, bits >
 * wraps bitfield access
 * Template Args
   * Type - the return type of the value